Advanced Finance

 • One single board with outside non-executive directors and inside executive directors (CEO, CFO) to provide the board with necessary expertise and information about the firm.

-• The majority of the directors has to be indipendent according to NYSE and NASDAQ (in practise, around 85% are independent) to ensure that the people monitoring the managers aren't also friends with them or financially dependent on them.
+• The majority of the directors has to be independent according to NYSE and NASDAQ (in practise, around 85% are independent) to ensure that the people monitoring the managers aren't also friends with them or financially dependent on them.

-• It should not be too big to generate a free-rider problem and not too small to be unable to handle the complexities.
+• It should not be too small to be unable to handle the complexities.

 • Voting

-• Binding versus Advisory votations
+• Binding versus Advisory votes

-• Dual-Class Equity when some shares (usually held by founders) have more voting power (example: 10x, 100x) of "normal" shares.
+• Dual-Class Equity (when some shares, usually held by founders, have more voting power (example: 10x, 100x) of "normal" shares).

 • Engagement